thu-coai/ComplexBench/README.md

 # Benchmarking Complex Instruction-Following with Multiple Constraints Composition

 This repository is the official implementation of Benchmarking Complex Instruction-Following with Multiple Constraints Composition.
+[Our Paper](https://arxiv.org/abs/2407.03978])

 ## ⚙️ Requirements